Get insider access

 Notable Mentions

 • Logitech MX Anywhere 3S: The Logitech MX Anywhere 3S is a compact option with a symmetrical shape that offers some of the same features as the Logitech MX Master 3S—like quiet mouse clicks, gesture controls, and a free-scrolling metal scroll wheel—all in a more portable package.
-It doesn't have a secondary scroll wheel like the MX Master 3S, and its shape isn't quite as comfortable for long stretches.
+However, it doesn't have a secondary scroll wheel like the MX Master 3S, and its shape isn't quite as comfortable for long stretches.
 See our review

 • Anker Wireless Vertical Mouse: The Anker Wireless Vertical Mouse is a vertical mouse that's typically less expensive than the Logitech Lift and is a better fit for larger hands.
 However, it doesn't perform quite as well and lacks Bluetooth support and multi-device pairing.
 See our review